nathanleiby/gwj-32/DESIGN.md

 - charging

 Alternately, you mmight be able to buy cards at various levels, or enhance a card's base level, thus requiring less charging up in combat before hitting max power.

+**Idea: Heat Level (or Fuel)**

+Have a global 'heat level' (naming a la Hades, but meaning different) that shows how much heat you've accumulated

+Maybe this could be a mana/fuel that you must spend to cast things, as well.